loyahdev/jit-personalized-dev-image/README.md

 ## Current status for enabling JIT without using Xcode and using Personal Developer Disk Image with iOS 17
 ### The current status of this has used multiple sources for information on how to import and mount the PDDI.
 (Personalized Developer Disk Image)

+This was made on my guessing so there may be steps not present
 - [x] Getting the PDDI from Xcode
 - [x] Mounting the PDDI's DMG file to MacOS
 - [ ] Getting the code signature for JIT